 What are Laspeyeres and Paasche Indexes?

 Laspeyres and Paasche Indexes are the two most popular indexes to calculate the changes in the price level over time.
-Both these indexes make use of the prices of commodities in the observation year and the base year to come up with the changes in the price level between these periods.
+Both these indexes use the prices of commodities in the observation year and the base year to come up with the changes in the price level between these periods.

 Importance of Laspeyers and Paasche Indexes